wendahere/JAWS/README.md

 ## Week 6 (18/11/19 - 24/11/19)
 This week, our lectuer Mr Tune went through with us the software Fusion 360 which you can learn what is it about [here]([https://www.autodesk.com/products/fusion-360/overview#banner](https://www.autodesk.com/products/fusion-360/overview#banner)).
 If you are an enginner, we highly recommend this software because:
-1) It is cheap(or even free if you are a student or an educator) at has a lot of features and modes you can use to make your product.
+1) It is cheap(or even free if you are a student or an educator), it offers a lot of features and modes you can use to make your product with that price.
+2) It is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQ5NTE1MTU5LC00NDczMDM4NzJdfQ==
+eyJoaXN0b3J5IjpbNjEwMjA4NDc4LC00NDczMDM4NzJdfQ==
 -->